Eclipse3k/RingDoor/README.md

 ### User Access Management
 ![User Management](images/users.jpg)
 The user management interface allows administrators to:
-- Register and manage authorized users
+- View all registered users and their fingerprint IDs
-- Set individual access permissions
+- Monitor registration dates for each user
-- View registered device information
+- Modify user names as needed
-- Monitor access frequencies
+- Delete users from the system

 ### Security Logging
 ![Security Logs](images/security-logs.jpg)